 May, 21 1927 Charles Lindbergh touched down in his custom Ryan monoplane at Le Bourget Field in Paris, completing the world’s first solo nonstop flight across the Atlantic Ocean.
 The flight lasted over 33 hours, and he was greeted by an enthusiastic crowd of 100,000.

 The image on the left with an atmospheric print showing the Spirit of St. Louis flying over the Atlantic is inscribed by Donald A. Hall - a pioneering aeronautical engineer and aircraft designer who designed the Ryan NYP (known commonly as The Spirit of St. Louis) in only sixty days.

-1927: Charles Lindbergh landed his Spirit of St. Louis near Paris, completing the first solo airplane flight across the Atlantic Ocean.
+May 21,1927 – Charles Lindbergh touches down at Le Bourget Field in Paris, completing the world’s first solo nonstop flight across the Atlantic Ocean.

 View of aviator Charles A. Lindbergh on platform, during his visit to Detroit, Michigan as part of the 1927 Guggenheim goodwill tour.
 “Welcome, Lindbergh” sign is displayed overhead.
 The event took place at Northwestern Field.
 To promote aviation, Lindbergh visited 48 states and 82 cities during a three-month period.
 Handwritten on back: “Lindbergh, Charles A. Visit to Detroit, 1927.
 Northwestern Field, Aug.
 10, 1927."